 The concern about the fast spreading of the Himalayan Balsam that has the potential to kill the species of native flora as featured in The Telegraph.

 The Daily Mail reports how a group of nature vigilantes are trying to get rid of Himalayan Balsam from a river bank in Chalford, Gloucestershire.

 Desperate teenagers from a village near Durham who declared war against Himalayan balsam was reported in The Telegraph.

 BBC News reported on the successful clearing of Himalayan Balsam in Ystwyth Valley in Ceredigion, Wales.

 Failure to control invasive species including Himalayan Balsam in residential areas could incur a fine of up to £2,500; companies may be fined up to £20,000, says Mortgage Finance Gazette.

 Removal of the invasive species should begin as early as possible before the problem becomes too serious.
 For any action to be successful, the public should be informed about the negative impact of the plant and its rapid uncontrolled spread along waterways.
 Special attention should be given to informing beekeepers and owners of ornamental plants.

 Treatment with Herbicide.

 Himalayan Balsam can be relatively easy to eradicate by physical removal.
 The use of certain types of herbicides can also be very efficient in Himalayan Balsam control.
 However, only an approved type of herbicide such as glyphosate can be applied near watercourses.
-The use of 2,4-D amine may be preferable inland areas since this herbicide will selectively kill Himalayan Balsam and will not affect adjacent grasses.
-Note, only certified specialists are allowed to purchase and apply professional herbicides.
-Approval by the Environmental Agency is required to apply herbicides near or at aquatic areas.
+The use of 2,4-D amine may be preferable on inland areas since this herbicide will selectively kill Himalayan Balsam and will not affect adjacent grasses.
+Please be aware only certified specialists are allowed to purchase and apply professional herbicides.
+Approval by the Environmental Agency is required to apply herbicides near aquatic areas.